Child Friendly Childrens Dentist near you

 If your child needs to take medication, try to give them sugar-free medicines.

-Dental check ups are free at dentael for children up to the age of 16, whose parent is a regular patient of the practice.
+Dental check ups are free at Dentael for children up to the age of 16, whose parent is a regular patient of the practice.
 We aim to make your little ones visit a fun experience.